openharmony/developtools_hapsigner/README.md

          ├── -mode              # Signing mode, which can be localSign or remoteSign.
 It is mandatory.
          ├── -keyAlias          # Key alias.
 It is mandatory.
          ├── -keyPwd            # Key password.
 It is optional.
-         ├── -appCertFile       # Application signing certificate (certificate chain, represented by level 3 certificate, level 2 certificate, and root sequence).
+         ├── -appCertFile       # Application signing certificate (certificate chain, in the application signing certificate, subordinate CA certificate, and root certificate order).
 It is mandatory.
          ├── -profileFile       # Singed provisioning profile, in p7b format.
 It is mandatory.
          ├── -profileSigned     # Whether the profile is signed.
 The value 1 means signed, and value 0 means unsigned.
 The default value is 1.
 It is optional.
          ├── -inForm            # Raw file, in .zip (default) or .bin format.
 It is optional.